adammcodes/pokemechanics/README.md

 ## 📝 Contributing

 Contributions are welcome!
-Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on:
+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.

-- Adding new features
-- Code conventions
-- Git workflow
-- Pull request process

 ## 📄 License